dariusmehri/Predicting-Staff-Levels-for-Front-line-Workers/README.md

 Correlation analysis, linear regression

-###Software
+### Software
 R, Python, Teableau

-###Results
+### Results

 Correlation between average wait time and percent hours of leave per group:

 ![correlation analysis results](https://cloud.githubusercontent.com/assets/11237613/22994030/3a61a798-f393-11e6-8506-4b54e89161bf.PNG)

-####Regression Analysis
+#### Regression Analysis

 Regression analysis is used to predict the average wait time with increased leave time.

 More specifically, when leave increases we want to know the increase in the number of workers required to maintain an average wait time at or below ½ hour.

-The dependent variable in our analysis is the average wait time and the independent variable is percent hours of leave for each work group.
+The dependent variable in our analysis is the average wait time and the independent variable is average hours of leave.

 We focus on application processing only (low correlation for records and certificate of occupancy)